Dejima alpha

 dejima

 If you used the guided installer above, it captured your server's address, so this just connects.
 Installed via brew or npm?
 Point it at your server once with dejima profile add mini <host>:7273 && dejima profile switch mini.
 Joining a teammate's server instead?
-They send you an invite (they run dejima token invite --role operator --host <addr>) and you run dejima join <invite>.
+They send you an invite (they run dejima token invite --role operator) and you run dejima join <invite>.
+See connect to a server for the full flow, including turning on Tailscale MagicDNS so the invite carries a stable name.

 Good to know